Ticket cases

-In contract law, ticket cases are a series of cases that stand for the proposition that if you are handed a ticket or another document with terms, and you retain the ticket or document, then you are bound by those terms.
+In contract law, the ticket cases are a series of cases that stand for the proposition that if you are handed a ticket or another document with terms, and you retain the ticket or document, then you are bound by those terms.
 Whether you have read the terms or not is irrelevant, and in a sense, using the ticket is analogous to signing the document.
 This issue is an important one due to the proliferation of exclusion clauses that accompany tickets in everyday transactions.

+This particular framing of the concept is chiefly associated with English contract law but is also used in related legal systems including those of Australia, South Africa, and Scotland.

 The case of Parker v.
-The South Eastern Railway Co (1877) 2 CPD 416 illustrates restrictions on this concept:
+The South Eastern Railway Co (1877) 2 CPD 416 illustrates restrictions on the general rule of the ticket cases: